 Singing and dancing are two of the most joyous activities.
 How about you sing a Father’s Day number or play one if you aren’t a good singer?
 Choose a song that you know dad will like and shake a leg or two.
 We recommend “My Father’s Eyes” by Eric Clapton, “Song for Dad” by Keith Urban or “Daddy” by Beyonce.

 Binge-watch his favourite show or movies

-Plan a marathon of his favourite movies or TV show along with some coffee, popcorn and all the snacks he likes.
+Plan a marathon of his favourite movies or shows along with some coffee, popcorn and all the snacks he likes to celebrate Father’s Day at home.
 Get others to join in as well and make it a family moment.
 If you get to choose, we suggest: Lupin season one, The Ballad of Buster Scruggs (2018), Triple Frontier (2019), Goodfellas (1990), Coach Carter (2005), The Man from U.N.C.L.E.
 (2015), Coming to America (1998), Stranger Things, Kobra Kai and Peaky Blinders.

 Book an online cooking class for him…

 He may or may not love cooking, but one online class where he gets to try making a new dish can be fun.
 You can take the class with him or he can join other people virtually, either way, he gets to do something different.

 …or order his favourite food